 I was hungry, when I had visited the site, but had not been into the museum.
 I took the closest restaurant and had a fried chicken with enchiladas, salad, rice and a glass “agua de horchata”.
 The fried chicken, was two small parts of a chicken and was more baked than fried.
 All was for 85 MXN, together with the tip it was a 100 pesos note.
 Afterwards I first visited the museum and strolled then among the stalls with blouses and dresses, decorated with embroideries.
 I found interesting clothes, but they were not in my size.
 Finally I found something I thought was perfect.
 It was a dress in the colour coral with nice embroidered flowers.
 It came in the size X and seemed to fit.
 Unfortunately there were no possibility to try it on.
 I bought it and was happy about it.
 The price was 260 MXN (12 EUR).
 Soon thereafter I took a bus back to Poza Rica.
 This time directly to the centre.
 I paid with a 20 peso note, expecting that I had to pay almost the same amount as in the other direction, but the driver gave me 10 pesos back and the relating bus ticket.

-Poza Rica has no real centre: No cathedral or church with a square and the local government building.
+Poza Rica has no real centre: No cathedral or church with a square and the local government building (the government palace is in Veracruz, of course).
 The local bus station is at the end of a shopping area with a couple of streets.
 I tried to find the cathedral respectively church by gps, but it sent me elsewhere.
 Fortunately not so far away from the shopping area, though I went back there.
 A young seller of a stall offering extras for smartphones, did sit and sleep.
 First I bought 500 g strawberries.
 The kg was for 20 MXN, but that would have been too much for me, of course.
 Later on I dried to buy papaya – ready to eat, but the seller had no change for my 500 MXN-note and did not try to get it changed either.
 I had only 11.50 MXN in coins and had to pay 20 MXN.
 I went away without papaya.
 Now I crossed the streets looking for an ice cream shop.
 I finally found one and there they also could give me back to the 500 MXN.
 Though I went back to the stall with the papayas and bought them.
 The seller was not friendly!